TSTanabe/HMSS2/README.md

 3. Extract the files

-4. Test you can run by './dist/HMSSS -h' or 'python HMSS2/HMSSS.py -h'
+4. Test you can run by './HMSS2/HMSSS -h' for the [precompiled version](https://github.com/TSTanabe/HMSS2/releases/download/v1.0.5/HMSS2.zip) or 'python HMSS2/HMSSS.py -h' for the [uncompiled version](https://github.com/TSTanabe/HMSS2/releases/download/v1.0.5/HMSS2_source.zip)

 5. Installation of required external programs HMSS2 depends on: